-Where is there a more appropriate place to mark the Armistice Centenary than in Folkestone?
+Where is there a more appropriate place to mark Armistice Day than in Folkestone?
 Our Blue Badge Guide Tanya Firth takes us for a tour of Folkestone and tells us why this quiet seaside town played such an important role in the First World War.

 “Approximately 10 million troops and ancillaries, such as nurses and Red Cross workers, passed through Folkestone port.
 For many soldiers, who left for the Western Front from Folkestone, its harbour was the last sight of home.

 Did you know that one of those soldiers, never to return, was a young poet by the name of Wilfred Owen?
 He passed through Folkestone on at least two occasions.
 In a letter to his mother, which he wrote on 28 December 1916, he described the Metropole Hotel as a “place of luxury … with carpets as deep as the mud here.”

 He also passed through Folkestone the last time he ever left England on 31 August 1918.
 Tragically, he was killed in action, aged 25, on 4 November 1918, exactly one week (almost to the hour) before the signing of the Armistice.
 His mother received the telegram informing her of her son’s death on Armistice Day, as the church bells in Shrewsbury were ringing out in celebration.